theupdateframework/taps/tap4.md

 }
 ```

-## Interpreting the map file
+## Searching for targets using the map file

-Every mapping in the map file shall be interpreted as follows.
+In order to use the map file to search for targets on repositories, a TUF client
+should perform the following steps:

+1. Look at the first entry in the list of mappings.

-Proceeding down the list of mappings in order, if a desired target matches a
-targets path pattern in the "paths" attribute, then download and verify metadata
+2. If a desired target matches a targets path pattern in the "paths" attribute,
-from every repository specified in the "repositories" attribute.
+then download and verify metadata from every repository specified in the
+"repositories" attribute.

-Ensure that the targets metadata, specifically length and hashes about the
+3. Ensure that the targets metadata, specifically length and hashes about the
-target, matches across repositories.
-Custom targets metadata is exempted from this requirement.
+target, match across all repositories.
+Custom targets metadata are exempted from
+this requirement.

-If the targets metadata matches across repositories, return this metadata.
+4. If the targets metadata is a match across repositories, return this metadata.

-Otherwise, report the mismatch to the user.
-If all repositories in the current mapping have not signed any metadata
+5. Otherwise, if the targets metadata do not match across repositories, or if
-about the target, then take one of the following two actions.
+none of the repositories signed metadata about the desired target, then take one
+of the following actions.

-If the "terminating" attribute is set to true, report that there is no metadata
+5.1.
+If the "terminating" attribute is set to true, either report that the
+repositories do not agree on the target, or that none of them have signed for
-about the target.
+the target.

-Otherwise, proceed to similarly interpret the next mapping.
+5.2.
+Otherwise, process the next mapping following the steps above.

 # Security Analysis